Pulse Oximetry and Capnography for Home Use

 Understanding Capnography

-Capnography measures the amount of carbon dioxide (CO2) in the respiratory gases.
-It is often used during anesthesia and intensive care to monitor the adequacy of a patient’s ventilation, the effectiveness of CPR, and to detect respiratory pathologies.
+Capnography measures the amount of carbon dioxide (CO2) present in the respiratory gases.
+It is often used in anesthesia and critical care settings to evaluate ventilation, the effectiveness of CPR, and to detect any underlying respiratory issues.

 The Role of Capnography in Patient Monitoring

-Capnography provides a continuous, non-invasive assessment of ventilation by measuring the partial pressure of CO2 throughout the entire breathing cycle.
-By analyzing the shape of the capnogram – the waveform displayed on the monitor – healthcare providers can quickly detect changes in a patient’s ventilatory status.
+Capnography provides a non-invasive, continuous assessment of ventilation by measuring the partial pressure of CO2 throughout the breathing cycle.
+By analyzing the capnogram—a graphical representation of CO2 levels—healthcare providers can quickly identify any changes in a patient’s respiratory status.
+Learn more about routine check-ups that include comprehensive respiratory assessments.

 Types of Capnography

-There are two main types of capnography: mainstream and sidestream.
-Mainstream capnography measures CO2 directly in the breathing circuit, while sidestream capnography draws a small sample of gas from the patient’s airway to a sensor located within the monitor.
+Capnography can be categorized into two types: mainstream and sidestream.
+Mainstream capnography measures CO2 directly within the breathing circuit, while sidestream capnography draws a sample of the exhaled gas to a separate sensor.
+For more details on equipment and services, explore our medical equipment assistance page.

 Understanding Pulse Oximetry